 Fortify WebInspect normally stores scan data in the device you specify in the Application Settings for database connectivity.
-For more information, see "Application Settings: Database" on page 417.
-However, if Fortify WebInspect is connected to Fortify WebInspect Enterprise as a sensor, you can select this option and then click Configure to specify an alternative device.
+For more information, see "Application Settings: Database" on page 408.

+However, if Fortify WebInspect is connected to Fortify WebInspect Enterprise as a sensor, you can select this option and then click Configure to specify an alternate device.
+For more information, see "Application Settings: Run as a Sensor" on the previous page.